slewsys/reactjs-demo/lesson5/README.md

 same origin (i.e., `http://localhost:3001`).

 This lesson was initialized with the following commands.
-Note that rails is not invoked without command-line option `--api` so that Rails can create a container (i.e., HTML `div` element via `react_component` call) into which the React App is rendered.
+Note that rails is invoked without command-line option `--api` so that Rails can create a container (i.e., HTML `div` element via `react_component` call) into which the React App is rendered.